Rent safe and private dog parks hosted by locals

 Mix in play and other activities to keep your young pup’s focus

-It’s a good idea to mix in play and other activities like mental exercise — plus short breaks to just hang out and watch the world go by — on your walks.
+It’s a good idea to mix in play, other activities like mental exercise, and short breaks to just hang out and watch the world go by on your walks.

-It’s easy for a young dog to get discouraged (or simply become bored) if you aren’t providing them with frequent feedback.
-Don’t be afraid to reward them often for doing things you like, such as making eye contact with you or staying near your side.
+It’s easy for a young dog to get discouraged (or simply become bored) if you don't provide them with frequent feedback.
+Reward them often for doing things you like, such as making eye contact with you or staying near your side.
 You can “build value” in the position of walking next to you by providing lots of praise, treats, or favorite toys when your puppy chooses to walk there!

 The more you reward what you want to see, the less you'll have to deal with undesirable behaviors.

-Keep distractions at a minimum until your dog shows you they understand what you’re asking and can handle the mental exercise of paying attention.
-At that point you can slowly increase the difficulty and work up to more challenging environments.
+Keep distractions at a minimum until your dog shows you they understand what you’re asking—and can handle the mental exercise of paying attention.
+At that point, you can slowly increase the difficulty.
+Soon you'll work up to more challenging environments.

 a small dog looks up at its owner while sitting on leash